-In the Learning Community you will collaborate even closer with your fellow students, Saxion researchers and the professional field.
-The focus is on even more dialogue and interaction between the groups, and working together on the overall challenge!
+In the Learning Community you will collaborate even closer with your fellow semester students, Saxion researchers and the professional field.
+The focus is on even more dialogue and interaction between the project teams and working together on the overall challenge!
 This starts with you not registering for a specific project, but for the Learning Community.
-Week 1 will be used to determine which specific research question you will be working on and with whom.
-We do this by aligning the project with your learning goals and knowledge from your study programme – we will look for the optimal match!
-This way you will have more influence on the project and your role in it.
-The set-up and assessment will remain the same as for all other projects in the Smart Solutions Semester.
+The first weeks will be used to determine your personal ambition, which specific research question you will be working on and with whom.
+Your personal learning goals, ambition and knowledge from your study will be leading during the project.
+The set-up and assessment criteria are the same as for all other projects in the Smart Solutions Semester.

 Learning Community: Innovation of Infrastructure & Construction for a Circular Economy

 The current and future societal challenges within construction and infrastructure are enormous.
 We are on the verge of the transition to a circular economy, in which we no longer use primary raw materials and no longer emit CO2.
 It has been agreed nationally that these goals must be achieved by 2050, with 50% achieved by 2030.

 If we want to achieve these goals, we really need to do things differently.
 Not old wine in new bottles, but really different.
 If you really want to change you have to intervene in all aspects simultaneously, at every level.
 From circular goals, to circular products, other business processes, to innovative digital resources, integration of disciplines and to new forms of collaboration.
 To really bring about that change, we need everyone.
 People from governments, entrepreneurs, but certainly also students like you, who can think outside the box and come up with fresh and new ideas.